-March’s events will be run in this order and with these estimated start and finish times (heat and time estimates are from 2017 and will be updated the day before the meet in 2018):
+March’s events will be run in this order and with these estimated start and finish times (these are for the March 2019 meet and will be updated the night before the 2020 meet):

-- 4 x 400m relay (sign up on a pink relay card at the meet)
+- 4x200m relay (Sign up on a pink relay card at the meet) — 10 minutes per heat, unknown number of heats.

 Use a mapping service or GPS to find Barton Hall at Cornell University.
 Free parking is available in the Kite Hill lot at Schoellkopf Field, the parking garage across from Teagle Hall, and adjacent lots as noted on signs.